Crystal gravity: Introduction and overview.

 \subsection{The overview: the structure of crystal gravity and the main results.}

-Up to this point the intention of this introduction has been to attract the attention of the various communities that may have potential stakes in this affair.
-A particular charm of crystal gravity is in its multidisciplinary appeal; it may be of interest to relativists, cosmologists, holographists as well as the soft matter "elasticians".
-But let us now turn to a more systematic discussion of what is going in this paper.
+We are done with the preliminaries and let us now explain how this paper is organized, summarizing the main results.

-It is a long paper, in part because we include extensive discussions of elasticity anticipating that it is unfamiliar to many readers.
+Once again, we include an extensive discussion of elasticity anticipating that it may be unfamiliar to many readers.
 This starts with a primer containing an elementary discussion of the topological defects of crystals (Appendix C)-- a must read first for those who are not familiar with dislocations, disclinations and grain boundaries.
 We have done our best in the main text to render it to be self-contained with regard to Kleinert's rather intimidating repertoire, emphasizing and explaining in detail those results that are needed in crystal gravity.
 It may still be useful to have his book at hand -- we will refer occasionally to passages in this book where some detailed results are derived.
 We will assume that the reader has at least a basic knowledge of GR, on the level of e.g. the Carroll text book \cite{Carroll,Wheeler}.

 But the main reason for this text to be long is that there is much going on.
 "Stationary crystal gravity" is a remarkably rich affair and we have much to explain even in this first exploration that we do not claim to be exhaustive at all.
 Although it goes hand in hand with GR, the way that the case will develop is guided by what we like to call "crystal geometry": the geometrical view on the nature of solid matter.
 The order that the various aspects are introduced is for this reason different from what is found in the typical GR text book.
 After the preliminaries (Sections II, III) the reader will first meet the crystal gravity incarnation of {\em linearized} gravity in Sections IV, V where the dynamical space-time background only contributes in the form of the gravitational waves.
 In the second part (Sections VI-IX) the focus will be on curvature -- "proper" GR.